 - In 2013, Shaukk.com declared me as one of the Top 17 Mumbai Foodies and ranked me in the eighth position.

 - When based at Hong Kong, Cosmopolitan Currymania was rated as Hong Kong’s one of the top expat blogs according to the website Hong Kong Blogs Review.

 Welcome to my virtual kitchen.
-I assure you, in the next few months, Cosmopolitan Currymania has much in store for you as a reader!
+In the year 2019, Cosmopolitan Currymania has much in store for you as a reader!
 My recipes displayed here are mostly be my own recipes, metamorphosis of traditional recipes and revival of “endangered” Indian recipes.
 The photographs published in this blog will be either clicked by AN or by me, unless otherwise stated.

 I am here to bring in to your palate not just Indian recipes tailor-made to suit global tastebuds, but a lot about the diverse Indian food culture as well.
 While we were based at Hong Kong earlier, I often tried experimenting with authentic Chinese, Korean, Thai and Vietnamese ingredients and incorporating these in those cuisines.
 As I love fusion food myself, so in my space, you will see a lot of innovative “fusion” foods too!

 Being creative with food is my USP.
 The speciality in all my upcoming and existing recipes is the amount of each ingredient used, which I believe, makes a lot of difference in cooking.
 I am also going to include restaurant reviews and latest research on food.
 All in all, “Cosmopolitan Currymania” will continue to be a learning-based food journey for both you and me.
 Bon Appetit!